 [END EQUATION]

-If this confidence interval includes only numbers greater than 1.0, the hypothesis that cases and controls have the same outcome has less than 5 percent chance of occurrence.
+If this confidence interval includes only numbers greater than 1.0, the hypothesis that cases and controls have the same outcome has less than a 5 percent chance of occurrence.
 Then, one could reject the hypothesis of no difference between the groups with relative confidence.

-The procedure we have outlined shows how the statistical significance of the difference between cases and controls are examined.
+The procedure we have outlined shows how the statistical significance of the difference between cases and controls is examined.
 The opposite can also be true.
 A confidence limit that includes only numbers less than 1.0 will also indicate a statistically significance difference between the groups.
 The direction and interpretation of the odds ratio must be done with care relative to the desired and anticipated treatment effect.

 Exhibit 15.9 applies these concepts to our data.
-Clearly, we have very few cases and controls and one would not expect the findings to be neither significant nor appropriate for test of confidence interval.
+Clearly, we have very few cases and controls and one would not expect the findings to be either significant or appropriate for test of confidence interval.
 We apply the proposed method to these data only to explain the use of the formulas.
 We can examine the outcomes during the follow-up period among cases (i.e., 1 and 3) and controls (i.e., 2, 4, 8, and 9).
-From exhibit 15.7, the test statistic l is calculated as
+From data in exhibit 15.9, the test statistic l is calculated as

 [INSERT EQUATION]